Most fiction authors struggle to earn income from their writing, let alone make a living!

 If you write short books only, try writing longer books.
-Chances are you need to practice character development, plotting, and create a richer story.
+Chances are you need to practice character development, plotting, and creating a richer story.

-This is a great way to try different things, experiment, and see what works before you invest in writing a 7-book series in a genre that no one buys.
+This is a great way to try different things, experiment, and see what works before you invest the time to write a seven-book series in a genre that no one buys.

 If you only write long books and have never written a short story before, try writing a short story.
 Chances are you write too much description and long-winded prose.
 See if you can tighten it up and write something short yet impactful.